 Royal Afternoon Tea at the Rubens at The Palace Hotel, Victoria

-What: This beautifully-restored five-star hotel overlooked Buckingham Palace, so this is about as close as you’ll get to the Royal Family with a glass of Champagne and a scone in your hand!
-Elegant and quintessentially British, afternoon tea at the Rubens opens up with classic finger sandwiches, before executive pastry chef Sarah Houghting arrives with beautiful sweets, including signature ‘The Crown’ - a dark chocolate mousse, decorated with grapefruit confit and chocolate brownie.
+What: This beautifully-restored five-star hotel overlooks Buckingham Palace, so this is about as close as you’ll get to the Royal Family with a glass of Champagne and a scone in your hand!
+Elegant and quintessentially British, afternoon tea at the Rubens opens up with classic finger sandwiches, before executive pastry chef Sarah Houghting arrives with beautiful sweets, including the signature ‘Coffee Crown’ - a mascarpone mousse, with espresso and a coffee genoise sponge.
 An extensive tea collection keeps the British flag flying, and there’s a huge collection of sparkling wine to check out too.

 Where: 39 Buckingham Palace Road, SW1W 0PS